cocos/cocos-docs/en/publish/setup-native-development.md

 - **NDK Root**, choose the `ndk-bundle` folder in `Android SDK Location` path.
 You can skip this if you don't need to compile on Android platform.

+  > Note: the new version of Android Studio's NDK can be downloaded in multiple versions, with the previous `ndk-bundle` file name changed to `ndk`.
+You can select a specific version of the NDK as needed in the `ndk` directory.

 - **Android SDK Root**, choose the `Android SDK Location` path we just noted in Android Studio SDK Manager window (the directory of Android SDK should include folders like "build-tools", "platforms", etc.).
 You can skip this if you don't need to compile the Android platform.

 Close the window after configuration is completed.